-These 3 techniques are the basic principles of successful blogging and in conjunction with the ideas discussed in this post, can guarantee your blog’s success.
+These 3 techniques are the basic principles of successful blogging and, in conjunction with the ideas discussed in this post, can guarantee your blog’s success.

-A blog with good on-page SEO is more likely to get better rankings in search engines and when this happens it can really get noticed.
+A blog with good SEO is more likely to get higher rankings in search engines, and when this happens, it can get noticed.

-I wrote posts on sites like social media today and business2community and the gains in social media followers and traffic worth more than the link in my author bio.
+I wrote posts on sites like Content Marketing Institute and Social Media Examiner, and the gains in social media followers and traffic are worth more than the link in my author bio.

-How you can use guest posting to get more exposure for your blog?
+How can you use guest posting to get more exposure for your blog?